mieko/cult/README.md

 ## License

-The Software is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Cult is available as open source software under the terms of the [MIT License](http://opensource.org/licenses/MIT).